 - clinical setting.
-Fingernails must be cut to below the fingertip to protect patient comfort in vaginal exams. - Students must contact their faculty immediately should they not be able to attend a planned clinical day for any reason.
+While the midwifery model of care generally discourages the use of lab coats, some clinical sites may require students to wear one in accordance with site policies - Additionally, to ensure patient comfort during physical examinations, fingernails must be kept trimmed so they do not extend beyond the fingertip this standard must be upheld at all times during NURS 503 and all clinical courses. - Students must contact their faculty immediately should they not be able to attend a planned clinical day for any reason.
 It is expected that the student will make up that day and should submit a plan to do so within seven days of their absence.